charoleizer/charoleizer/README.md

 > 💻 - Current employeed by [Sysmo](https://www.sysmo.com.br/) as TechLead
-> 📖 - Interested in learning about Computer Vision and Python because it’s something I'd like to work in the future
+> 📖 - Interested in learning everything about Python and Elixir
 > 🌱 - Freelancer (on spare time) as UI Designer using figma as main tool

 <br/>